Death of Tūheitia: Background and death

 Tūheitia had suffered from poor health for many years.
 At his eighth koroneihana in August 2014, he revealed he had been suffering from diabetes and cancer for much of 2013.
 As he was obese, he had undergone weight loss surgery in response.
 Although Kīngitanga spokesman Tukoroirangi Morgan had said the King was in good spirits and would attend the 2014 koroneihana, he cautioned that recovery "was never going to be a short-term thing".
 In his absence, Tūheitia's son Whatumoana acted as regent.

 Later in 2014 Tūheitia suffered a heart attack and spent weeks in Waikato Hospital recovering.
 In December 2016, he received a kidney transplant from his youngest son, Korotangi.

 The King died on the morning of Friday, 30 August 2024, according to a statement released by the office of the Kīngitanga early on Friday morning.
 According to the Australian Associated Press, the statement read "Kiingi Tuheitia Pootatau Te Wherowhero VII has died peacefully ... accompanied by his wife [Te Atawhai] and their children Whatumoana, Korotangi and Ngawai Hono I Te Po [sic]".
-Kīngitanga chief of staff Ngira Simmonds confirming a prior heart surgery had been unsuccessful, saying "It didn't quite go as we had all hoped".
+Kīngitanga chief of staff Ngira Simmonds confirmed a prior heart surgery had been unsuccessful, saying "It didn't quite go as we had all hoped".

 To mark his death, the New Zealand government ordered flags to be flown at half-mast on all government and public buildings with immediate effect.